-Now you can buy life insurance plans completely online right here.
+Now you can buy life insurance plan online.

 Our representative will get in touch with you at the earliest.

 The Income Tax Department has made it easier for taxpayers in India to file their annual returns and pay taxes.
-Taxpayers are categorized based on income and different forms are applicable to individuals as per their status and salary.
+Taxpayers are categorized based on income, and different forms apply to individuals as per their status and salary.
 One such Income Tax Return (ITR) form is an ITR-2 form.

 If you intend to file your income tax returns, you must submit the ITR-2 form.
 It is not available to partners in Partnership Firms, HUFs, or individuals who are qualified and eligible for the ITR 1 form.

-ITR 2 Form is bifurcated into two parts, that is, Part A and Part B. While Part A contains general information, Part B comprises the computation of total income and the tax payable on the total earnings.
+ITR-2 form is bifurcated into two parts, that is, Part A and Part B. While Part A contains general information, Part B comprises the computation of total income and the tax payable on the total earnings.
 Along with these two parts, the form also includes various schedules such as details of income from salary, income from house or property, income from capital gains, income from other sources, etc.

 The ITR-2 Form has 22 components: